“ The bees are the teachers , and , if we are observant ,

 confused than ever , not knowing where to turn for advice.

-This is why I put together these 10 pages of OBSERVANT BEEKEEPING ,
+This is why I put together my booklet - OBSERVANT BEEKEEPING ,

 to help the newbee sort out all the information that is out there.